skillrepos/codeium-basics/labs.md

 ![New query](./images/codeium-58.png?raw=true "New query")

 9. In some cases, we might be able to use a separate index to speed up operations.
-Let's ask Copilot to create a new index based on the last query.
+Let's ask Codeium to create a new index based on the last query.
 Add the following line after the current query in the file *dev.sql*.

 ```
 -- write an index to improve the performance of the query
 ```
 ![index](./images/codeium-59.png?raw=true "index")

 10. Let's suppose we also want to have a table to capture student attendance.
-We can ask Copilot to create the table definition for us.
+We can ask Codeium to create the table definition for us.

 ```
 -- define a table for student attendance to capture attendance by class